Elijah Kelley: Early life

 Kelley was born and raised in LaGrange, Georgia.
 He attended Long Cane Middle School and Troup County High School, where he participated in the school's show choir for years.
 As a child, he starred in Coca-Cola commercials and played a role in the film Mama Flora's Family.
 He also performed in a church choir and gospel band with his family.
 His parents, determined to keep their son down to earth, went with him when he moved to Los Angeles after graduating from high school.

 Career

 In 2007, Kelley starred in the film adaptation of Hairspray.
 Both his performance and the film received positive reviews.
 On December 2, 2011, Kelley sang "The Star-Spangled Banner" prior to the Pac-12 Conference Championship Game at Autzen Stadium in Eugene, Oregon.

-In 2015, Kelley was cast in the role of the Scarecrow in NBC's production of The Wiz Live!
+In 2015, Kelley was cast in the role of the Scarecrow in NBC's production of The Wiz Live!.
+He also played a role as Sunny the elf from the animated George Lucas film Strange Magic from 2015.

 He was cast as singer Ricky Bell for the 2017 BET Biographical miniseries The New Edition Story.
 He was credited for his help in considering Luke James, who is a long-time musical associate of his to audition for the producers of the miniseries to be cast as the bandmate Johnny Gill.

 In 2017, Kelley was cast alongside Luke James as a recurring role for the 2nd season of Lee Daniels musical drama Star on FOX.